Equation of State and Viscosities from a Gravity Dual of the Gluon Plasma: Equation of state

-Our results are exhibited in Fig.~1.
 The velocity of sound is independent of $G_5$ which steers the number of degrees of freedom, thus being important for entropy density, energy density $e$, pressure and interaction measure.
 In asymptotically free theories, the $T^4$ term dominates $s$, $e$ and $p$ at large temperatures; it is subtracted in the interaction measure making it a sensible quantity.
+(Unlike the IHQCD model our ansatz does not catch pQCD features in the deep UV.
+That is the reason for our restriction to $T < 10 T_c$.)
 The appearance of a maximum of $I/T^4$ at $T/T_c \approx 1.1$ is related to a turning point of $p/T^4$ as a function of $\log T$.
 Position and height of $I/T^4$ -- the primary quantity in lattice calculations -- are sensible characteristics of the equation of state.
 The dropping of $I/T^4$ at larger temperatures signals the approach towards conformality.
 (Since in conformal theories $v_s^2 = 1/3$, the quantity $\Delta v_s^2 = 1/3 - v_s^2$ is termed non-conformality measure; also here, the dominating $T^4$ terms at large temperatures drop out.)
-Inspection of Fig.~1 unravels the nearly perfect description of the lattice data \cite{WuppertalBp}, where the polynomial distortions (included in "$V_{IV}$" corresponding to \eqref{eq:Gubser_pot}) of the plain Gubser-Nellore potential "$V_I$", where $c_{2i} = 0$ allow for a better fit, in particular for $I/T^4$ at larger temperatures (see right bottom panel; the flat section of $I/T^2$ up to $4 T/T_c$ can be accomplished by $V_I$).
-Note that our determination of the pressure from $p = p(T_0) + \int_{T_0}^T d\tilde T s(\tilde T)$ uses $p(T_c)/T_c^4$ from \cite{WuppertalBp}, implying actually a first-order phase transition at $1.003T_c$ due to our pragmatic fixing of $T_c$ (see footnote 2).
+Inspection of Fig.~1 unravels the nearly perfect description of the lattice data \cite{WuppertalBp}.
+Note that, by construction, $p/T^4$ always slightly underestimates the lattice data for $T \to T_c^+$, since $p(\phi_H^c) = 0$, while $p(T_c)/T_c^4\vert_{lattice} = 0.0222$ \cite{WuppertalBp}.
+We find $\Delta s(T_c)/T_c^3 \approx 1.7$ for the scaled latent heat.